 Special Education at the Anderson School

-The Anderson School’s Special Education program operates for students in grades 6-12 whose primary needs are in the area of emotional support.
+The Anderson School’s Special Education program operates for students in grades 7-12 whose primary needs are in the area of emotional support.
+Other supportive services such as learning support are also provided as needed.
 Students who attend this program demonstrate behavioral characteristics and social issues that impede their educational progress.
 The Individualized Education Program (IEP) team develops a positive behavior support plan for each student.
 The positive behavior support plan, based on a functional behavior assessment, incorporates methods that utilize positive reinforcement and other positive techniques to shape student behavior.
 Students make progress toward graduation requirements in their home school districts.
-The staff of The Anderson School provides group counseling for each student thirty minutes per day during a social skills period with extra individual support from the school counselor.
+The staff of The Anderson School provides group counseling for each student during a social skills period with extra individual support from the school counselor and social worker.